 PRACTICE YOUR SPANISH THROUGHOUT THE DAY

 Our staff and local guides are fluent in Spanish, so get ready to practice beyond the classroom.
-Whether bargaining with local market vendors or when working alongside local community members during the service component, your Spanish language skills are sure to improve.
+Whether you are ordering a meal at a restaurant, working alongside local community members during service or bargaining with local market vendors, your Spanish language skills are sure to improve.

 Classes in Two Locations – One Continuous Curriculum

 Situated in the suburban town of Heredia, the school is beautiful with painted murals, local art and tropical gardens to take a break.

 WEEK 2: FLAMINGO BEACH CAMPUS